Pacific Access Category Resident Visa

 Organise evidence of your job offer

-Get documents from your employer that show your job offer is for 12 months or more, and that you have registration for the job if required.
+Get documents from your employer that show your job offer is for 12 months or more, and that you have registration for the job, if required.

 Organise proof you will earn enough money

-Get employment agreements or other documents to show that you and your partner will earn at least NZD $53,515.28 between you each year.
+You must get employment agreements or other documents to show that you and your partner will earn at least NZD $53,515.28 between you each year.

 Note

-We review minimum incomes each year.
+We review minimum incomes amounts each year.
+Check back for updates while you are planning your visa application.

 4. 4